nawdah/FinalHomework/README.md

-# FinalHomework
+# Kickstart My Chart
-This is where I upload all my final homework submissions
+This is my Week 1 homework submission